 Check your builders

 When you’re having work done, explain you’re keen on energy efficiency.
-At our home thermal imaging revealed some very poorly placed insulation, which was much easier to fix before our floor was re-laid.
+At our home thermal imaging revealed some very poorly placed insulation, which was much easier for the builders to fix before they relaid the floor over it!

 Fuel Poverty and Health